Culinary Japan - Tour of Japan - Japanspecialist

 In the evening, depending on your appetite, make your way to a sukiyaki (Japanese hotpot) restaurant or a simple izakaya (Japanese pub).
 Our specialists will gladly give you their recommendations.

 If you are looking for the atmosphere of the old Tokyo, make your way to the Asakusa district.
 The district's main attraction is Senso-ji Temple, Tokyo's oldest and most famous temple, which dates back to 645.
-Leading up to the temple's main hall is Nakamise shopping street where you’ll find typical Japanese souvenirs and snacks.
+As you stroll down the Nakamise Shopping Street, indulge in local street snacks like ningyo-yaki, senbei, and kinako dango—sweet, savoury, and steeped in tradition.

 There are plenty of options if you want a day trip from Tokyo.
 Yokohama, Japan's second-largest city, is just 45 minutes by train from Shinjuku Station.
 It's home to many fun attractions.
 The Ramen Museum is a unique museum where you can learn all about this popular dish, and on the basement floors, you will find a replica of how Tokyo looked in the 1950s.
 The museum also has restaurants featuring different ramen dishes from different regions in Japan.